 Cash grants account for the majority of down payment assistance programs.
 The typical first-time home buyer cash grant award is around $10,000.

-When down payment assistance is paid as a cash grant, there’s no requirement to pay it back.
-However, because grant programs are designed to build community and foster economic growth, it’s common for them to contain a 5-year clause that states that the buyer must live in the home for five years or the grant must be repaid in part or in full.
+Cash grant down payment assistance doesn’t require home buyers to pay it back.
+However, grant programs are meant to build community and foster economic growth, so they commonly contain a 5-year clause that states that the buyer must live in the home for five years or the grant must be repaid at least partially.

-The Downpayment Toward Equity Act is a cash grant program with a 5-year payback period.
-It gives first-time buyers up to $25,000 in cash that can be used for down payment, closing costs, and other home purchases.
+The proposed Downpayment Toward Equity Act is a cash grant program with a 5-year payback period.
+It gives first-time buyers up to $25,000 in cash for downpayment, closing costs, and other home purchases.

 2. Closing Costs Credits

-Closing cost credits offer a one-time cash grant, paid at closing, to reduce the amount of cash required to buy a home.
-They can be applied for mortgage closing costs, real estate taxes, title fees, and any other cost associated with buying a home.
+Closing cost credits are a cash grant, paid at closing, that reduce the cash required to buy a home.
+They can be applied to mortgage closing costs, real estate taxes, title fees, and any other cost associated with buying a home.

-Home buyers who receive closing cost credits as a home buyer, you are not required to repay them, although some programs may require buyers to maintain residence for 36 months, at least.
+When you receive closing cost credits as a home buyer, you are not required to repay them.
+Some programs, however, require buyers to maintain residence for 36 months, at least.

 3. Interest Rate Reductions

-Some cities help to make homeownership more affordable by subsidizing low mortgage rates for their residents.
-Cash payments are delivered at closing which pay for mortgage discount points.
+Some cities make homeownership more affordable by subsidizing low interest rates for home buyers through cash grants for mortgage discount points.

-Mortgage discount points are a one-time, up-front fee paid to your lender at closing in exchange for a lower interest rate.
+Mortgage discount points are a one-time, up-front fee paid at closing in exchange for a lower interest rate.
 One discount point costs one percent of your loan size and can lower your rate by 0.25 percentage points.

-Get pre-approved to see what interest rate reductions are available to you.
+Get pre-approved to see the interest rate deductions available to you.

 4. Property Tax Bill Credits

-Property tax bill credits and tax reductions are a variation on down payment assistance and are available to all home buyers – not just first-timers.
+Property tax bill credits and tax reductions are a variation on down payment assistance.
+They’re available to all home buyers – not just first-timers.

 Tax bill programs award tax abatements and tax relief to home buyers in specially-designated zones of a city.
-Buyers receive favorable, long-term tax treatment which lowers their tax bill and saves money.
+Buyers receive favorable, long-term tax treatment, lowering their tax bill and saving money.

 5. Down Payment Loans